 Preeclampsia is a serious condition that usually begins after the 20th week of pregnancy.
 The exact cause of preeclampsia is unclear, but it is believed to involve abnormal blood vessel development in the placenta.
 The placenta supplies the baby with nutrients and oxygen from the mother’s blood.
 Normally, placental blood vessels develop to handle increased blood flow during pregnancy.
 However, these vessels don’t develop properly in preeclampsia, reducing blood flow to the placenta.
 This can lead to high blood pressure and organ damage in the mother, affecting organs like the liver and kidneys.

 This condition is dangerous for both the mother and the baby, leading to severe health problems if not treated promptly.
-Dr. Pankhuri Gautam, a gynaecologist in Jaipur, emphasises the importance of medical intervention for preeclampsia.
-She is here to explain why recognising the symptoms of preeclampsia early is crucial for ensuring a healthy pregnancy.
+Dr. Pankhuri Gautam, a gynecologist in Jaipur, emphasizes the importance of medical intervention for preeclampsia.
+She is here to explain why recognizing the symptoms of preeclampsia early is crucial for ensuring a healthy pregnancy.

 Potential Causes of Preeclampsia